Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 To get started, see the [installation instructions](/docs/installation.md).

+### And what is it NOT?

+This bot is not

+1. **A down vote / flagging bot**.
+You cannot down vote anyone, though it would be trivial to add it to the source, I have not provided this option.
+2. **A professional solution or customer ready app**.
+This is more of a "hobby" grade project in its current form.
+It operates as described and achieves a lot but it does not have a highly developed UI, code security review and the code needs some clean up and refactoring.
+3. **A comment spamming or auto-post bot**.
+It's just for (up) voting.

 ## How it works

-See my [original Steemit post here](https://steemit.com/curation/@personz/5qnnnx-free-open-source-steemit-bot-proposal-and-question) where this idea was proposed.
+See the [original Steemit post here](https://steemit.com/curation/@personz/5qnnnx-free-open-source-steemit-bot-proposal-and-question) where this idea was proposed.

 ### Definition of problem